04/15/2021 By Dr. Dan Platt

 There are many guides floating around the Internet on how to go about finding clinical trials for cancer patients.
-However - they are not always the most practical.
+However – they are not always the most practical.
 Most everyone recommends initial conversations with your doctor or care team to see if they have any suggestions about a study or can help you search for a specific trial.
-Having an initial conversation with your care team is never a wrong place to start, but it is essential to acknowledge that most doctors and nurses do not have the time to keep themselves up-to-date with information about thousands of ongoing cancer trials.
+Having an initial conversation with your care team is never the wrong place to start, but it is essential to acknowledge that most doctors and nurses do not have the time to keep themselves up-to-date with information about thousands of ongoing cancer trials.

 Unless you are being treated at a major cancer center, your oncologist is less likely than you might think to know about active trials at their institution.
 Some institutions are better at communicating trial opportunities than others, and some doctors are more proactive in reaching out to colleagues about patients who may qualify.
 Since you are the best advocate for your health, it is worth learning and researching trials yourself.
 That way, when you bring the information you’ve found to your care team, you will know which questions to ask and be able to direct your doctor to look at a few specific trials that you think are best for you.